SoLiDinity/Pariwisata_PalangkaRaya/README.md

 - Edit and delete account data mechanism (email & password)

 ### 💻 Installation
-In a simplified manner, a few things need to be downloaded: the "assets" and "lib" folders.
+In a simplified manner, a few things need to be downloaded are the "assets" and "lib" folders.
 However, in a more detailed explanation, here are the steps to install the project locally on your device [coming soon](https://github.com/SoLiDinity/pariwisata-palangka-raya-mobile-app)

 ## 📱 Preview
 ![preview-pariwisata-app](https://github.com/SoLiDinity/pariwisata-palangka-raya-mobile-app/assets/127974449/5a4d9fd9-9621-40d6-96ee-0d0295f852bf)